micmejia/bible-dump/NKJV/Jeremiah/Jer 38.md

 But Jeremiah said, "They shall not deliver _you._ Please, obey the voice of the Lord which I speak to you.
 So it shall be well with you, and your soul shall live.

 ###### 21
-But if you refuse to [^h]surrender, this _is_ the word that the Lord has shown me:
+But if you refuse to surrender, this _is_ the word that the Lord has shown me:

 ###### 22
-'Now behold, all the women who are left in the king of Judah's house _shall be_ surrendered to the king of Babylon's princes, and those _women_ shall say: "Your close friends have [^i]set upon you And prevailed against you; Your feet have sunk in the mire, _And_ they have [^j]turned away again."
+'Now behold, all the women who are left in the king of Judah's house _shall be_ surrendered to the king of Babylon's princes, and those _women_ shall say: "Your close friends have set upon you And prevailed against you; Your feet have sunk in the mire, _And_ they have turned away again."

 ###### 23
 'So they shall surrender all your wives and children to the Chaldeans.
 You shall not escape from their hand, but shall be taken by the hand of the king of Babylon.
 And you shall cause this city to be burned with fire.' "